 Students: Talia Valdez with support from Maya Rosman and Ava Silverberg

 About: The purpose of this project is to bring awareness to Hispanic immigrant teens and their journeys to and in the US.
 A lot of people don’t pay attention to what they feel or go through, they only pay attention to what they see in the media.
 We want to paint a mural that uses colors and shapes to bring out some of the emotions these teens feel along the way.

-How you can help: The public is invited to view the final mural exhibit on May 7, 8, or 9 with times TBA to meet Talia and hear more about her vision and process.
+How you can help: The public is invited to view the final mural exhibit on May 7-9 to meet Talia and hear more about her vision and process.

 Students: Isabella Heitner

 About: During Covid-19 many people have lost their jobs and become homeless, and this has presented a new need for shelters and meals.
 This project is centered around providing a group of homeless families with healthy tasty meals, through an organization called Portland Homeless Family Solutions.

 How you can help: We are looking for 5 families per date to cook a portion of the 30 meal servings required to serve at PHFS.
 You can drop off your meal portions to Neveh Shalom, where Isabella will pick them up and deliver them to PHFS.
 Click here to express interest.